Red Hen Publications

 Under the direction and guidance of Alastor Moody.

 Dumbledore is widely agreed to have founded it.
 He didn’t necessarily actually run it.
-Although, obviously, if he felt he had reason to call a meeting of it, such a meeting would certainly take place.
+Although, obviously, if he felt he had a good and sufficient reason to call a meeting, such a meeting would certainly take place.

 But I think the Order was actually Alastor’s baby.
 Albus already had a day job.
 Indeed, several of them.